Upsylon/COS-Applied-Data-Science-Machine-Learning-Project/README.md

 **3. Capstone project - Results.ipynb (Must read**) --> The results
 Big sample extraction.ipynb (*Optional*) --> The code to extract the samples for the NN with more features

+A section *Summary of the methodology and outcomes* recaps the main outcomes at the beginning of each notebook.